frankhereford/onepassword/README.md

   * There is no need to share it, and we shouldn't, but, it wouldn't be bad if we did.
     * It contains essentially an indication of which account the connect server is relaying information for.
     * It does **_not_** contain permission or the ability to read the contents of any vaults.
-* The deployed service can be deployed locally on machines which need to use it so that that no traffic to it's API
+* The deployed service can be deployed locally on machines which need to use it so that that no cross-internet traffic to your 1Password Connect API.
+  * This is ultra-paranoia mode.
+It's entirely fine to allow API requests to traverse the internet with proper SSL/TLS support configured.
+  * This demonstration uses an endpoint available on the wider internet at https://nothingbut.flowers.
 * It can also easily be deployed using the provided `1pw_cloudformation.yaml` file to run as a ECS cluster with compute power delivered as-used via Fargate.
   * For our use case, this would be absurdly cheap to run.
 * Have a single secret stored in the GitHub repo's Action Secrets: `OP_CONNECT_TOKEN`
+  * Essentially, every application which needs to access the API will need a token to do so.
+  * These tokens are generated via the 1Password website, and they can be limited by vault and can be given an expiry date, optionally.
-* Create a python `venv`
+* Create a python `venv`, and install the libraries listed in `requirements.txt` so that you can run `compute_answer.py`.

 ## Repository contents
 1) `1pw_cloudformation.yaml`: Infra as code, taken from the 1PW docs